← Back to research

 Bottom Line

-A2A is the front-runner for agent-to-agent interoperability.
-Its combination of Google backing, multi-language SDKs, and broad industry support gives it the strongest network effects of any protocol in the space.
-The task-based model is pragmatic — simple enough to adopt, flexible enough for most use cases.
+A2A is the front-runner for agent-to-agent interoperability, and the question mark over it is gone: v1.0 shipped in March 2026 as a stable, production-ready spec under neutral Linux Foundation governance.
+[3] The combination of multi-language SDKs, broad industry support, and integration into Google, Microsoft, and AWS platforms gives it the strongest network effects of any protocol in the space.
+[6] The task-based model is pragmatic — simple enough to adopt, flexible enough for most use cases.

 Recommended for: Any team building multi-agent systems that need to interoperate across frameworks or organizations.